 Your survey results are in.
 The closed-ended questions gave you concrete metrics, but now you’re facing hundreds of open-ended responses ranging from single words to full paragraphs.
 What you need is a structured approach to help you pick out key patterns from all this qualitative data.

-That's what qualitative analysis helps you do through a process called coding.
-This article walks through modern methods for survey analysis and take a look at how tools like Delve's survey analysis software make the qualitative coding process much easier to manage.
+That’s what qualitative analysis helps you do through a process called coding.
+This article walks through modern methods for survey analysis and looks at tools like Delve’s survey analysis software that make the qualitative coding process much easier to manage.

 Finding your “why”: What is qualitative survey analysis?